Wealthsimple: Funding

 In May 2014, the company raised million from investors Eric Kirzner, Joe Canavan, and Roger Martin.

 In April 2015, the firm received $10million from Power Financial Corporation in an agreement structured to allow for a future investment of $20million within 12 months.
 In total, Power Financial Corporation has invested $30million in Series A funding.
 It is now primarily owned by Power Corporation indirectly at 77.4% (the investments were through their holdings in Power Financial, IGM Financial, and Portag3).

 In October 2020, Wealthsimple raised $114million (US$87million) in funding from an investor group led by Technology Crossover Ventures, in addition to Greylock Partners, Meritech Capital Partners, Two Sigma Ventures, and Allianz X.

+In May 2021, Wealthsimple announced a $750 million CAD financing round at a post-money valuation of $5 billion CAD, co-led by Meritech Capital Partners and Greylock Partners.
+Other investors included DST Global, ICONIQ Capital, Dragoneer Investment Group, TCV, iNovia Capital, Allianz X, and celebrity investors including Drake, Michael J. Fox, and Ryan Reynolds.

+In October 2025, Wealthsimple raised $750 million CAD in a Series F round at a post-money valuation of $10 billion CAD, co-led by Dragoneer Investment Group and GIC.
+The round included new investor CPP Investments, and existing investors Power Corporation of Canada, IGM Financial, ICONIQ Capital, Greylock Partners, and Meritech Capital Partners.